nikkiawong/lingomd/README.md

 <strong>Additional Features/Stretch Goals:</strong>
 * Map view of results using Google Maps API or another maps REST API
+* Users can narrow down results by language(s) spoken
 * Well-developed user interface/design
 * Implementation of a web translator to auto-translate the site into other languages